 Cassava Pone is often made with evaporated milk, butter and brown sugar.
 In my version I sub coconut milk for the evaporated milk, coconut oil in place of butter, and coconut sugar for brown sugar.
-Brown sugar will work just fine and is a more budget-friendly option.
+Do you need to make these substitutions?
+No. Brown sugar will work just fine and is a more budget-friendly option.
 I suggest using dark brown sugar for a nice, rich flavour.

-I reduced the amount of sugar in this recipe.
-The veggies all have natural sugars and I prefer to let those flavours shine.
+The other change I made was to reduce the amount of sugar in the recipe.
+The root veggies all have natural sugars which add to the sweetness and I like to let those flavours shine.

-- I purchased a coconut from my local Caribbean store, and asked them to crack it open for me.
+- I purchased a coconut from my local Caribbean store and asked them to crack it open for me.
 It's a small local store that I shop at regularly and they were more than willing to help.
-Keep in mind that you should use the opened coconut the same day to avoid spoilage.
+Keep in mind that you should use the cracked coconut the same day to avoid spoilage.

-- When grating the ingredients it's easiest to use a with a grating blade but it can be done with a .
+- When grating the ingredients it's easiest to use a food processor with a grating blade but it can be done with a box grater.
 For a smoother, more pudding-like texture use the finest grate.

 - This recipe is quite forgiving so if your measurements are off a little bit that's okay.
-You'll be using whole, fresh ingredients that are come in different sizes.
-If I have a little bit more yam than the recipe calls for, I just add it in.
+You'll be using whole, fresh ingredients that are come in different sizes and if I have a little bit more yam (or coconut or pumpkin) than the recipe calls for I just add it in.

 - 2 lbs cassava (peeled and grated)